gearglow/Elysiad/chapters/107 - Year 1 Ch7 - Flyaways.md

 After lunch, the Slytherins all trooped out to the grounds, where Madame Hooch was waiting with two rows of brooms laid out on the grass.
 Madame Hooch was an athletic-looking woman with spiky hair and amber eyes.
 Harry thought she resembled a hawk.
 The Gryffindors soon joined them, and they each lined up behind a broom.

 Neville managed to grab a spot next to Harry, and across from Pansy.
-"I remembered what I wanted to ask earlier," He told Harry quietly.
+"I remembered what I wanted to ask earlier," he told Harry quietly.
 "Would you watch my back today?
 Brooms make me nervous, and I'd feel better knowing someone was looking out for me."

 Harry smiled reassuringly.
 "Of course, Nev," he said.

 Madame Hooch started calling out instructions then.
 "Place your hand above your broom, and say 'up.'"

-"UP!" everyone called out.
+"UP!"
+Everyone called out.
 Harry's broom leapt straight into his hand.
 A few others did too; Draco looked pleased and had an excited grin on his face.
 Pansy had hers in a grip so tight her knuckles were white.

 Others, however, were not so lucky.
 Hermione's had lifted about a foot and then floated back down.
 Ron's had nearly smacked him in the face.
 And Neville's had merely rolled over.